-Methodism is one of the historic branches of Protestant Christianity.
+Methodism is one of the historical branches of Protestant Christianity.
 The tradition values doctrines like the Trinity, the inspiration of Scripture, and sanctification or growing in spiritual maturity.
-But what do Methodists believe Mary?
-Do they pray to her like other traditions do?
+But what do Methodists believe about Mary?
+Do they pray to her as other traditions do?

-Methodists don’t pray to Mary like Catholics do.
-Methodists honor Mary as the biological mother of Jesus Christ, and seek to mimic her humility and devotion to God, but they don’t engage her in petitionary prayer.
-Like other Protestants, Methodists believe that only God should be the recipient of a believer’s prayer.
+Methodists don’t pray to Mary as Catholics do.
+Instead, Methodists honor Mary as the biological mother of Jesus Christ and seek to mimic her humility and devotion to God, but they don’t engage her in petitionary prayer.
+Like other Protestants, Methodists believe only God should receive a believer’s prayer.

 Methodists believe Mary is theotokos — but what does that mean?
 What’s the difference between the Methodist and Catholic view of Mary?
 What did the founder of Methodism, John Wesley (1703-1791), teach about Mary?
 What did he believe about Mary that many Methodists today don’t?
 Keep reading to learn more.

-In general, Methodists have a high view of Mary, but they don’t believe the same about her as Catholics.
+Methodists generally have a high view of Mary but don’t believe the same about her as Catholics.
 Methodists view Mary as theotokos (“theos” = God, “tokos” = childbirth), which means she is “the one who bore God.”
-Some traditions translate the phrase, “Mother of God.”
+Some traditions translate the phrase “Mother of God.”
 (Also see Methodist vs. Catholic: What’s the Difference?)

-It’s important to note that two different traditions may use the phrase “Mother of God,” but have different definitions of the term.
-For example, if a Methodist used the phrase, it wouldn’t have the same implications as if a Catholic used it.
+It’s important to note that two traditions may use the phrase “Mother of God” but have different definitions.
+For example, if a Methodist used the phrase, it wouldn’t have the same implications as a Catholic.
 See the comparison table below to see the differences that exist.

 - 2 Timothy 2:5, “For there is one God, and there is one mediator between God and men, the man Christ Jesus.”
 (ESV)